White House Says Now Is not the time for gun control talks

 White House spokeswoman Sarah Huckabee Sanders said Monday it was too soon to begin a debate on gun control, less than 24 hours after the deadliest shooting in U.S. history, although she reiterated President Trump's support for the Second Amendment.

-"There's a time and place for a political debate but now is the time to unite as a country," Sanders told reporters during the daily briefing Monday, which lasted fifteen minutes. " There's currently an open and ongoing law enforcement investigation a motive has yet to be determined and it would be premature for us to discuss policy when we don't know all the facts or what took place last night."
+"There's a time and place for a political debate but now is the time to unite as a country," Sanders told reporters during the daily briefing Monday, which lasted fifteen minutes. " There's currently an open and ongoing law enforcement investigation;, a motive has yet to be determined and it would be premature for us to discuss policy when we don't know all the facts or what took place last night."

 Sanders' comments come one day after a 64-year-old gunman opened fire onto a crowd at the Route 91 Harvest Festival from the 32nd floor of the nearby Mandalay Bay hotel and casino.
 Authorities said Monday morning that at least 58 people had been killed and at least 500 had been injured, although those numbers are fluid.
 The White House held a moment of silence after the daily briefing.